Server and Workspace

 - When not signed in to a server: the right-hand side of the dialog displays text stating that you are not connected to a server or Workspace.
 Click the relevant tile for the desired Workspace , self-managed server , or customized server .
 You will be prompted to sign into the chosen server if required.

 - When signed in to a server: lists managed projects available in a connected server.
 When viewing Managed Projects, the default view shows all projects available within the server’s top-level project folder and its subfolders.
 To view and navigate through the project folder hierarchy, select the folder view button () to access project folders and the breadcrumb path in the dialog’s Search bar.

 If you have projects located in a folder, a folder entry (

-) will appear, which you may double-click to view the existing projects located within.
+) will appear, which you can double-click to view the existing projects located within.

-Open – click to open the selected project.
-Use the drop-down to select to open the project in the Default Checkout Path or to open the project in a Custom Path.
-If Custom Path is selected, the standard Windows Browse For Folder dialog will open to select the folder to open the project in.
+- Open – click to open the selected project.
+Use the drop-down to select to open the project in the default checkout path or to open the project in a custom path.
+If Open to custom path is selected, a standard Windows dialog will open in which you can select the folder in which to open the project.